-- Provision of assurance services by the Company’s external auditors and pre-approval process;
+- Provision of other assurance services by the Company’s external auditors;

-- Hiring of staff from the external audit firm.
+- The hiring of staff from the external audit firm; and

-The Audit and Risk Committee shall only recommend to the Board an external audit firm to be auditor if that firm:
+The Audit and Risk Committee shall only recommend to the Board an external audit firm if that firm:

 - has not, within two years prior to the commencement of the audit, had as a member of its audit engagement team the Company’s Managing Director, Chief Financial Officer, or any member of the Company’s management who act in a financial oversight role;

-4. PROVISION OF ASSURANCE SERVICES BY THE COMPANY’S EXTERNAL AUDITORS AND PRE-APPROVAL PROCESS;
+PROVISION OF OTHER ASSURANCE SERVICES BY THE COMPANY’S EXTERNAL AUDITORS

 The guidelines that follow are designed to ensure that related assurance and other services provided by the Company’s auditors are not perceived as conflicting with the independent role of the auditor.